NarcolepticK/libctru-cecd/README.md

 This aims to fill in the missing service code, and enable CECTool to function.

+When it is more complete it should be added into libctru, but in the meantime this will work.

 ## CECD:u Functions
 - Open
 - Read